- The larger dog breeds can weight from 70 pounds to over 200 pounds.

 Which dog breed is the heaviest?
 Some dogs stand taller than others, while others appear muscular or big-boned.
 Then there comes along a dog that tips the scale higher than the rest.
 These giant dogs rank as the heaviest dogs in the world.
 While giant breeds vary in terms of their origins, most share a history as working dogs.
-The heaviest dog breeds are used to protected livestock, guarded families, hauled heavy loads, or worked in rescue operations.
-Over the years, these breeds grew to enormous sizes and became the giant dogs we know and love today.
+The heaviest dog breeds are used to protect livestock, guard families, haul heavy loads, or work in rescue operations.
+Over the years, these breeds have grown to enormous sizes and become the giant dogs we know and love today.

 In this article, we’ll discuss 11 of the heaviest dog breeds.
 Measurements will be based on the American Kennel Club (AKC) and Federation Cynologique Internationale (FCI) metrics.
-We will determine rankings according to breeds’ average weight rather than their maximum weight.
+We will determine rankings according to breeds’ average weight rather than its maximum weight.
 However, we’ll still cover cases of exceptionally massive specimens, especially near the end of the list.
 Here’s a list of the world’s 11 heaviest dogs.

 #11: Tibetan Mastiff

 The Tibetan Mastiff is a large breed from East Asia.
 Despite its name, it’s not a true mastiff, nor is it directly related to the mastiff.
 They frequently used to guard Tibetan monasteries, which is how they got their name.
 Found throughout Tibet, India, Mongolia, Nepal, Bhutan, and Pakistan, herders used the dogs to protect livestock from predators.
 Males weigh from 90 to 150 pounds, while females typically measure 70 to 120 pounds.
-They sport long double coats in various colors, from black to tan, red, and gray.
+The dogs sport long double coats in various colors, from black to tan, red, and gray.
 A hardy breed, Tibetan Mastiffs can survive in harsh climates and conditions.
 Bred initially as nocturnal sentries, they tend to sleep during the day and remain active at night.
 Known for their stubbornness and intelligence, they require obedience training from a young age; otherwise, they may overpower their owner.

 #10: Kangal Shepherd Dog